Princex0x0/Attendance-System-using-face-recognition/README.md

 STEP 4:

-this is to run the overall project.
+this is to run the overall project. run the Startup.py file this file is connected with all other files. if you find any error in images please correct the directory of the imported image.

 select a python interpreter with installed module and run the project.